 In 1774 we know that there was much unrest in the American colonies as it was the year before the American Revolution.
 Snooke notes the sudden dissolving of parliament at the end of September.

-In Bourton the year began cold and on the first Sunday Beddome decided not to venture out to Stow.
-Snow seems to have come on January 7.
-It melted a week later and caused “the gretatest flood ever remembered at Bourton”.
+In Bourton the year began cold and on the first Sunday (January 2) Beddome decided not to venture out to Stow.
+Snow seems to have come on Friday, January 7.
+It melted a week later and caused “the greatest flood ever remembered at Bourton”.
 Snooke observed swans in and out of the Windrush.
-More snow came again on the 18th.
-Beddome was at Snooke's for tea for the first time in eight weeks on the 17th, coming more often after that.
-New year entertainments took place at various places including one at the new residence of Beddome's father-in-law Richard Boswell on January 24, the day after Beddome himself turned 56.
+More snow came again on Tuesday January 18.
+Beddome was at Snooke's for tea for the first time in eight weeks on Monday, 17th, coming more often after that.
+New year entertainments took place at various places including one at the new residence of Beddome's father-in-law Richard Boswell on Monday, January 24, the day after Beddome himself turned 56.

-On February 18 Snooke and Beddome went riding on Bourton Hill.
+On Friday, February 18, Snooke and Beddome went riding on Bourton Hill.
 On February 23, Thomas Purdy (d 1820) from Chipping Norton was over.
 This seems to have been a surprise visit as Beddome intended to look at Psalm 143:10 but held it over to the following Sunday evening.
 It snowed all day on Friday, February 25.
-Snooke notes on February 23 that the wife of (John) Haydon of Tewkesbury (1714-1782) had died (they had only married in November 1771).
+Snooke notes on Wednesday February 23 that the wife of (John) Haydon of Tewkesbury (1714-1782) had died (they had only married in November 1771; Jane Hague was Haydon's second wife.).

-On March 5 Snooke noted from the London Chronicle that John Ash (1724-1779) of Pershore had been given a doctorate by Aberdeen University.
+On Saturday March 5 Snooke noted from the London Chronicle that John Ash (1724-1779) of Pershore had been given a doctorate by Aberdeen University.
 (Beddome was granted an MA from Brown University in 1770).
 The weather was still bad at times and the midweek meeting was cancelled, March 10.
-On March 31 Thomas Collett from Hook Norton “died suddenly in the field as he was at work”.
+On Thursday, March 31 Thomas Collett (1746-1774) from Hook Norton “died suddenly in the field as he was at work”.
+Under 40, he had been married only four years.
 The next day former Bourton member Nathaniel Rawlins (1734-1809) came over from Broughton, where he was then ministering, and stayed at Snooke's.
 On the Sunday Beddome preached from Amos 6:3a in light of Collett's death and Rawlins preached (Song of Solomon 3:3) in the afternoon.

-By 1774 the Friday Preparation meeting had been superseded by a Wednesday midweek meeting, which ran January to March and in November, December.
+By 1774 the Friday Preparation meeting had been superseded by a midweek meeting, which ran January to March and in November, December.
 Beddome's last sermon in March was on Psalm 143:12a (he had preached verse 11 some time before).
 Perhaps the changed day of meeting coincided with the introduction of the double lectures, involving Bourton and five other nearby churches, which began the previous year and ran April-September, the location being Bourton in August.
 This is referred to in Snooke's diary.
-In July, Beddome appears to have gone the 20 miles or so to Bengeworth for the annual Association, where the preacher seems to have again been Daniel Turner (1710-1798) of Abingdon .
+In July, Beddome appears to have gone the 20 miles or so to Bengeworth for the annual Association, held there for the second time only.
+The moderator seems to have been James Turner (1724-1780) of Birmingham.
+The preachers were James Butterworth (d 1794; at Bromsgrove from 1755), John Poynting (1719-1791) of Worcester and John Ash.

 On Tuesday April 5 John Hinks/Hanks married Sarah Collett, sister to Anthony.
+(Sarah must have died after a short while as in 1779 Hanks married the widow of Thomas Collett, Mary).
 The next day Snooke set off for his annual London visit.
-In the evening he was in Miles's Lane (near Cannon Street.
-The church there was Independent, having its origins in 1662 and of good Calvinist sort.
-By this time it was pastored by William Ford, Jun 1736-1783, descended from the Puritans Thomas and Nathaniel Vincent.
-He had trained for the minsitry under Dr David Jennings (1691-1762) and came to the church in 1757.
-In 1781 he retired to Windsor and after long illness died there).
+In the evening he was in Miles' Lane (near Cannon Street, the church there was Independent, having its origins in 1662 and being of a good Calvinist sort.
+By this time it was pastored by William Ford, Jun 1736-1783, descended from the Puritans Thomas and Nathanael Vincent.
+He had trained for the ministry under Dr David Jennings (1691-1762) and came to the church in 1757.
+In 1781 he retired to Windsor and after a long illness died there).
 There he heard Beddome preach from 1 Timothy 1:13.
-The following Sunday Snooke heard Beddome at the church of a Mr [Samuel?]
+The following Sunday, Snooke heard Beddome at the church of a Mr [Samuel?]
 Watkins on Hebrews 11:28.
 Rippon preached in the afternoon.
-(Snooke wanted to hear Caleb Evans at Miles Lane later but could not get in).
-On April 24, Snooke heard Abraham Booth (1734-1806), a Mr Stewart and Beddome on Isaiah 9:6.
-(On May 1 Snooke heard Rippon, Wallin (?) and (Martin?)
+(Snooke wanted to hear Caleb Evans at Miles' Lane later but could not get in).
+On the Lord's Day, April 24, Snooke heard Abraham Booth (1734-1806), a Mr Stewart and Beddome on Isaiah 9:6.
+(On Lord's Day, May 1 Snooke heard Rippon, Wallin (?) and (Martin?)
 Madan [1726-1790]).

 Beddome returned home June 2 and preached June 5 at Bourton and Stow (where he had not been for two months).
 On June 12 he preached again and celebrated the Lord's Supper for the first time since March 20.
 On June 26 he did a pulpit swap with Thomas Davis (c1730-1784) of Fairford, about 15 or 20 miles across country.
 Davis made the trip there and back in one day but Beddome felt it wiser to travel overnight.
 (Elsewhere we are told that Richard Collett son of William and Anne was baptised that day).

 On the last day of June, Beddome was at Snooke's for tea once again.
 John Reynolds (1730-1792) arrived the following week.
-On the Tuesday Beddome left for Bengeworth where he was to meet with Reynolds.
+On the Tuesday, Beddome left for Bengeworth where he was to meet with Reynolds.
 Reynolds preached in Cheltenham the following Sunday and on the 20th took a meeting in Bourton, preaching on Psalm 71:16.
 That same day, around 8 am, Mrs B gave birth to another son.
 Snooke says it was her tenth child.
 This led to Beddome taking the text on the Sunday Thou hast given him his heart's desire, and hast not withholden the request from his lips (Psalm 21:2).
-On Saturday 30th, Lawrence Butterworth (1740-1828) of Evesham was in Bourton at Snooke's en route to Cirencester, (he also returned on Monday August 1) from whence a Mr Dawson came to preach for Beddome.
+On Saturday 30th, Lawrence Butterworth (1740-1828) of Evesham was in Bourton at Snooke's en route to Cirencester, (he also returned on Monday, August 1) from whence a Mr Dawson (probably a reference to William Dore, brother of James who was in Cirencester 1775-1791) came to preach for Beddome.
 Meanwhile Beddome was off again to what must be Cote, Oxfordshire.
-A Farmer Hawks was broken into during the evening service in Bourton.
+A Farmer Hawks or is that Hanks was broken into during the evening service in Bourton.

 Through the year Beddome had preached Sunday by Sunday on diverse texts.
 He was also receiving his quarterly payment of £2 2s 0d from Snooke.